emwap/signature-paper/paper.md

 The deep embedding (\cref{lst:signature-deep}) is interpreted by the compiler to apply the rules.

 By using two separate embeddings it is possible to have a small set of constructs that the compiler has to deal with, while at the same time provide a rich set of combinators to the end user.
 For example, the `exposeLength` function could be implemented purely in terms of simpler constructs.
 This way of combining deep and shallow embeddings has been shown to be very powerful for implementing EDSLs [@svenningsson2013combining].

+In this paper we show the implementation specialized to the Feldspar language.
+A generalized version of the implementation is provided as part of the `imperative-edsl` library.

 ``` {.haskell .skip #lst:signature-deep style=float caption="Signature Language (deep embedding)"}
 -- | Annotations to place on arguments or result